2023 AFC U-17 Asian Cup: Match officials

+(†): working as both referee and assistant referee.

 Draw

-The 16 teams are to be drawn into four groups of four teams, with the teams seeded according to their performance in the 2018 AFC U-16 Championship final tournament and qualification, with the potential hosts Thailand automatically seeded and assigned to Position A1 in the draw.
-The draw is set to take place on 30 March 2023 in Bangkok, Thailand.
+The 16 teams were drawn into four groups of four teams, with the teams seeded according to their performance in the 2018 AFC U-16 Championship final tournament and qualification, with the hosts Thailand automatically seeded and assigned to Position A1 in the draw.
+The draw took place and the match schedule was confirmed on 30 March 2023 in Bangkok, Thailand.

 Squads

+Players born between 1 January 2006 and 31 December 2008 were eligible to compete in the tournament.
+Each team should register a squad of minimum 18 players and maximum 23 players, minimum three of whom must be goalkeepers.

 Group stage

 The group winners and runners-up advance to the quarter-finals.